 The small firms do not have the staff to keep up with all this and they just know that regulators are going to nail someone to make an example of them.

 The large firms don’t really permit much of anything – building multi-million dollar debt products with the express purpose of profiting on their collapse is no problem, flattening the globe with levered destruction and infinite foreclosures is also fine but don’t you ever, ever, ever, EVER even DARE send out a tweet.

 You will not get clients on Twitter.

 Do you think millionaires are reading random tweets from people to decide whom to transfer a 7-figure portfolio to?
 You do?
-Then are you also retarded?
 Twitter is best used as an information-gathering engine – from corporate investor relations to trader sentiment to breaking news and headlines – hell, even the SEC has a tweet stream you can follow – it works perfectly.
 Twitter and more specialized services like StockTwits have become indispensable for staying up to speed on markets and trends, but tweeting as a means of building a financial advisory practice?
 Yeah, no.